 COVID-19 Vaccines: What About Side Effects?Dec.
 16, 2020 - Katie McCallum

 You probably have a few questions about these new vaccines, such as: What about side effects?

 There are potential side effects to these new vaccines.
 But it's also important to know that, upon granting authorization and approval, the FDA stated that the "known and potential benefits clearly outweigh its known and potential risks" of each of these vaccines.

 "What we certainly don't want is for people to avoid getting vaccinated because they're afraid of side effects," says Dr. H. Dirk Sostman, president of the Academic Institute at Houston Methodist.
 "In addition, since both the Pfizer and Moderna vaccines require two doses, we also don't want people to be surprised by the side effects and avoid getting their second dose as a result.
-You will need to get both doses to be protected."
+You will need to get both doses of these vaccines to be protected."

 While inconvenient, it may be reassuring to understand that these side effects are an indication that the vaccine is doing its job — helping your body develop immunity to the virus.
 This is tough work, so it's no surprise you "feel it."